Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

       3. Ethereum Blockchain
             You can use your own or report RPC providers like Alchemy or Infura.
             For more details: https://docs.alchemy.com/alchemy/ or https://infura.io/docs
+      4. SSL certificate (Self-signed/Trusted)
+            We recommend to use a CA-signed certificate.
+However, a self-signed certificate will do just fine.
+            To generate a self-signed certificate, run the following commands in your shell.
+                  #openssl genrsa -out key.pem
+	            #openssl req -new -key key.pem -out csr.pem
+	            #openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
+            You need to update your pem files in server/certificates location

 ## Installing, configuring, and running the Lightning Oracle application

 We provide binary files for installing the Lightning Oracle Service on Windows and Linux computers.